 Bet on the Spread

-Betting on the spread can be one of the most enjoyable types of sports betting that you can do, as well as the most common.
+Betting on the spread can be one of the most enjoyable types of online sports betting that you can do, as well as the most common.

 You’ve probably seen details of the spread for a game before while logging onto your favorite sports app.